0xNODES/community/readme.md

 <a href="https://github.com/0xNODES/community/issues">community/issues</a>

+Please put your telegram ID in the ticket so we can reach out to you directly.

 Actionable and favorable issues will be considered for a community award, minimum amount 11 BIOS.

 ## Bugs or Exploits